 As a child performer, Sarah got her feet wet at Winnipeg’s Rainbow Stage portraying Brigitta in “The Sound of Music”.
 At 18, Sarah was invited to perform as a soloist with the Winnipeg Symphony Orchestra.
 Since, Sarah has performed with the Manitoba Opera Chorus in Verdi’s “Falstaff”, and as an actor in Massenet’s “Werther”.
 She mended the war-torn sailors in “South Pacific” as a nurse/ensemble member of the Rainbow Stage and Winnipeg Symphony co-production.
 Alongside of Donna Fletcher, she apprentice-directed Dry Cold’s production of “The Bridges of Madison County”.
 In the heat of summer, she grooved and danced the nights away to ABBA, in the sold out run of “Mamma Mia” at Rainbow Stage, and most recently led a socially distanced Promenade tour with Sarasvàti Productions.

-Currently, Sarah is a member of the Inaugural Royal MTC National Mentorship and is working closely with her fabulous mentor David Connolly.
+In 2021, Sarah was selected for the Inaugural Royal MTC National Mentorship and worked closely with her fabulous mentor David Connolly.